Zilwaukee Bridge

 The Zilwaukee Bridge is a high-level, segmental concrete bridge spanning the Saginaw River in the U.S. state of Michigan.
 The river serves as the boundary between Zilwaukee Township and the city of Zilwaukee at this point, which is approximately 5 mi north of downtown Saginaw.
+It carries Interstate 75 and US 23.

 The current eight-lane structure, completed in 1988, is the second such bridge at this location, replacing a four-lane bascule bridge constructed in 1960.
 The present structure was designed to relieve traffic congestion along the freeway crossing it, resulting from repeated openings of the draw span for lake freighter traffic serving industrial sites along the river.
 The Zilwaukee Bridge is approximately 8000 ft in length and rises 125 ft at its highest point.

 History

-While the need for a replacement of the original structure became acute soon after it was completed, the construction of the current structure was also plagued with difficulties.
+Construction of Interstate 75 and US 23 through Saginaw County was completed in 1960.
+A crossing of the Saginaw River was formed by extending the highway north from the end of an eastern bypass of Saginaw originally built in 1950, crossing the river with a four-lane bascule bridge.
+The need for a replacement of the original structure became acute soon after it was completed, as the bridge opening frequently backed up traffic for several miles along Interstate 75, and many cargo ships crashed into the bridge's piers after navigating a sharp bend in the river just before the bridge.
+These complications led to proposals for a replacement bridge with a higher span.